-This project includes a suite of small-scale targeted interventions including, leadership training, key message campaign, alcohol free events, ‘Chef de Mission’ and Friday morning fitness activities.
-The project is supported by a whole of Deakin staff and student survey.
+This project included a suite of small-scale targeted interventions including, sports team manager leadership training, targeted messages campaign, mocktail alcohol free events, and a ‘Chef de Mission’ to mentor Uni Nationals athletes.
+The project was supported by a whole of Deakin staff and student survey.

 Evaluation of the Alcohol Culture Change Initiative – La Trobe University